The Question- Does FLSA Claims Survive Death

 - is the motion timely.

-The first question, “has a party died,” is fairly easy to answer.
-Such events are usually uncovered by a family member contacting counsel or counsel’s office attempting to contact the party and being advised of the death.
+Death is easy to conclude.
+It is eventually uncovered by a family member contacting counsel.
+Or, counsel’s office attempting to contact the party and being advised of the death.

-Finally, the motion for substitution must be filed within ninety (90) days of service of a statement noting death.
-Interestingly, the rule does not direct when or by whom a valid suggestion of death must be filed.
+The motion for substitution must be filed within ninety (90) days of service of a statement noting death.
+The rule does not direct when or by whom a valid suggestion of death must be filed.
 It is only once the suggestion of death is filed on the Court record that the ninety (90) days to file the motion for substitution commences to run.
 As Judge Hodges of the United States District Court for the Middle District of Florida observed,

 In practice, it is not unusual for a defendant to suggest death upon the record to impose upon the plaintiff’s side the obligation to move for the substitution of a party, as a tactical maneuver of an adversary premised upon expediting the action or getting it dismissed.
 On the other hand, it would be highly unusual for a representative of a deceased plaintiff to file a suggestion of death since doing so is not a prerequisite to filing a motion for substitution and would otherwise be contrary to the interest of the deceased party’s estate.